Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```

 Another `let` quirk: you can't redeclare a name in the same scope.
-This is a good thing, redeclaring the same name in the same scope is sloppy, although it's fine with `var`, and indeed we kind of accept it with those temp `var` variables i, j, k we have talked about before.
+This is a good thing, redeclaring the same name in the same scope is sloppy, although it's fine with `var`, and indeed we kind of accepted it with those temp `var` variables i, j, k we talked about before.
 JavaScript is quite a sloppy language.
 I didn't want to say that earlier.

 ```javascript
 let foobar = 1;